 Healthcare in Zurich

-+ PRO: Good quality healthcare
++ PRO: Exceptional quality healthcare

-- CON: Mandatory private health insurance
+- CON: Mandatory private health insurance with rising premiums

 Transport in Zurich

-+ PRO: Efficient public transport
++ PRO: Efficient and extensive public transport

 - CON: Expensive public transport